AY2526S1-CS2103T-T15-4/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-primary">
 :exclamation: **Note:**
-This action cannot be undone!
+WARNING: There is no confirmation message and this action cannot be undone!
 </div>

 <div style="page-break-after: always;"></div>